-- b) A person commits aggravated criminal sexual abuse if that person commits an act of sexual conduct with a victim who is under 18 years of age and the person is a family member. - c) A person commits aggravated criminal sexual abuse if: (1) that person is 17 or older and: (i) commits an act of sexual conduct with a victim who is younger than 13; or (ii) commits an act of sexual conduct with a victim who is at least 13 but younger than 17 and the person uses force or threat of force to commit the act; or (2) that person is younger than 17 and: (i) commits an act of sexual conduct with a victim who is at least 9 years old but younger than 17 and the person uses force or threat of force or threat of force to commit the act. - d) A person commits aggravated criminal sexual abuse if that person commits an act of sexual penetration or sexual conduct with a victim who is at least 13 years old but younger than 17 and the person is at least five years older than the victim. - e) A person commits aggravated criminal sexual abuse if that person commits an act of sexual conduct with a victim who is a person with a severe or profound intellectual disability. - f) A person commits aggravated criminal sexual abuse if that person commits an act of sexual conduct with a victim who is at least 13 years of age but under 18 years of age and the person is 17 years of age or over and holds a position of trust, authority, or supervision in relation to the victim.
+- b) A person commits aggravated criminal sexual abuse if that person commits an act of sexual conduct with a victim who is under 18 years of age and the person is a family member. - c) A person commits aggravated criminal sexual abuse if: (1) that person is 17 or older and: (i) commits an act of sexual conduct with a victim who is younger than 13; or (ii) commits an act of sexual conduct with a victim who is at least 13 but younger than 17 and the person uses force or threat of force to commit the act; or (2) that person is younger than 17 and: (i) commits an act of sexual conduct with a victim who is younger than 9; or (ii) commits an act of sexual conduct with a victim who is at least 9 years old but younger than 17 and the person uses force or threat of force to commit the act. - d) A person commits aggravated criminal sexual abuse if that person commits an act of sexual penetration or sexual conduct with a victim who is at least 13 years old but younger than 17 and the person is at least five years older than the victim. - e) A person commits aggravated criminal sexual abuse if that person commits an act of sexual conduct with a victim who is a person with a severe or profound intellectual disability. - f) A person commits aggravated criminal sexual abuse if that person commits an act of sexual conduct with a victim who is at least 13 years of age but under 18 years of age and the person is 17 years of age or over and holds a position of trust, authority, or supervision in relation to the victim.

-Sexual Relations Within Families [720 ILCS 5/11-11]: A person commits sexual relations within families if he or she: (1) Commits an act of sexual penetration; and (2) The person knows that he or she is related to the other person as follows: (i) Brother or sister, either of the whole blood or the half-blood; or (ii) Father or mother, when the child, regardless of legitimacy and regardless of whether the child was of the whole blood or half-blood or was adopted, was 18 or older when the act was committed; or (iii) Stepfather or stepmother, when the stepchild was 18 or older when the act was committed; or (iv) Aunt or uncle, when the niece or nephew was 18 or older when the act was committed; or (v) Great-aunt or great-uncle, when the grand-niece or grand-nephew was 18 or older when the act was committed; or step-grandchild was 18 or older when the act was 18 or older when the grand-niece or grand-nephew was 18 or older when the act was 18 or older when the grandchild or step-grandchild was 18 or older when the act was committed; or (vi) Great-aunt or great-uncle, when the grand-niece or grand-nephew was 18 or older when the act was 18 or older when the grandchild or step-grandchild was 18 or older when the act was committed; or (vi) Great-aunt or great-uncle, when the grand-niece or grand-nephew was 18 or older when the act was committed; or (vi) Great-aunt or step-grandparent, when the grandchild or step-grandchild was 18 or older when the act was committed.
+Sexual Relations Within Families [720 ILCS 5/11-11]: A person commits sexual relations within families if he or she: (1) Commits an act of sexual penetration; and (2) The person knows that he or she is related to the other person as follows: (i) Brother or sister, either of the whole blood or the half-blood; or (ii) Father or mother, when the child, regardless of legitimacy and regardless of whether the child was of the whole blood or half-blood or was adopted, was 18 or older when the act was committed; or (iii) Stepfather or stepmother, when the stepchild was 18 or older when the act was committed; or (iv) Aunt or uncle, when the niece or nephew was 18 or older when the act was committed; or (v) Great-aunt or great-uncle, when the grand-niece or grand-nephew was 18 or older when the act was committed; or (vi) Grandparent or step-grandparent, when the grandchild or step-grandchild was 18 or older when the act was committed.